 The teacher education in this context needs social and professional integration.
-The aim of the Post Graduate teacher education course offered by the University of Kerala (M.Ed.) is based on the conception of "Education as professional preparation for service" or more clearly "Education as preparation of teachers and other professionals for service in the field".
-As per Justice Verma Commission Report (2013), the teachers are to be prepared with reference to the concrete social and educational context.
-The revisions in the curriculum should recognize the role to be played by teachers as transmitters of knowledge, skill and attitude and as inspirers of the quest for knowledge, a unique quality of humans.
-The teacher education programmes at all levels should enable the learners to become teachers who could function as true professionals.
+The aim of the teacher education course offered by the University of Kerala (M.Ed) is based on the conception of "Education as professional preparation for service" or more clearly "Education as preparation of teachers and other professionals for service in the field".

-1.2.
+III.
 VISION HIGHLIGHTS